For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 Common Triggers For Those In Addiction Recovery Over The Holidays

-When everyone is standing around the barbecue smoking or drinking beers, your loved one in recovery may be fighting off unwanted urges and thoughts.
+When everyone is standing around the fireplace having a glass of wine, your loved one in recovery may be fighting off unwanted urges and thoughts.

 If you want to be an advocate for your loved one recovering from substance abuse, you should first be aware of the triggers they’ll likely come in contact with so you can help them to respond appropriately.